1Ziad-Etman1/1Ziad-Etman1/README.md

 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
 - 🌱 Currently learning about algorithms and data structures.
-- 💡 Exploring web development with a focus on React.js.
+- 💡 Exploring web development with a focus on React.js and .NET.
 - 🤖 Interested in artificial intelligence and machine learning.
 - 📚 Constantly reading and experimenting to expand my knowledge.
-- 🌐 Crafting web experiences with HTML, CSS, and React.
+- 🌐 Crafting web experiences with HTML, CSS, React and .NET.

-- 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.
+- 💬 Ask me about my experience with JavaScript, ReactJS, and .NET, or anything related to web development.

 ### Connect with Me :